Manmadan Ambu: Critical response

-Manmadan Ambu received mixed reviews from critics.
 The Indian Express gave 3 out of 5, claiming that "Manmadhan Ambu has all the elements of a good entertainer, but still something seems to be lacking.
 However, overall, the film is entertaining and enjoyable".
 Mid-Day wrote "Manmadhan Ambu does impress but it lacks the punch to captivate the audiences".
-Rediff gave 3 out of 5, claiming that "Manmadhan Ambu defies characterization as either a romantic film or a comedy, largely because the two don't mix".
+Rediff.com gave 3 out of 5, claiming that "Manmadhan Ambu defies characterization as either a romantic film or a comedy, largely because the two don't mix".
 Sify gave 3 out of 5, said, "Manmadhan Ambu is consistently engaging.
 Cleverly written and sharply cast, it is a film that delivers hearty laughs.
 It is one of those rare Tamil films that's funny and smart at the same time".
 Malathi Rangarajan of The Hindu stated that, "Sprinkled with humour, joy, love, sadness and sentiment with an undercurrent of jealousy running through it, MMA [Manmadhan Ambu] is a cocktail of emotions – tasty, but at times queer!".
-NDTV resident editor T.S.
-Sudhir wrote, "Don't go expecting a Panchatantiram from the Kamal-K. S. Ravikumar combo, for you will be disappointed.
+T.S.
+Sudhir of NDTV wrote, "Don't go expecting a Panchatantiram from the Kamal-K. S. Ravikumar combo, for you will be disappointed.
 MMA has starting trouble and one hour into the film, you are desperately waiting for the comic fireworks to start, given that the film has been marketed as a laugh riot.
 The riot, when it happens post the interval, leaves you with a feeling of being shortchanged."
 He further mentioned, "The problem with MMA is as much with Kamal as with the audience for you expect nothing short of brilliance from this Master of all trades.
 In MMA, Kamal has shot the Cupid's arrow (which is what Manmadhan Ambu means) rather lazily.
 Go without expecting a world record in archery!"
 The New Indian Express wrote "the first half moves at a brisk pace, with some genuine fun moments, and crackling one-liners, all with the promise of more good times to come.
 But the second half fizzles out totally as the script nosedives never to recover".

 The Telugu dubbed version of the film, Manmadha Banam which was distributed by Gemini Film Circuit, also opened to mixed reviews from critics.
 Jeevi from Idlebrain gave the film 3 out of 5 rating and stated "The comedy in this film is predictable at times and fresh in certain scenes.
 The plus points of the movie are main leads and comedy quotient.
 On the flipside, the characters and narration becomes confusing towards end and the editing should have been smoother.
 On a whole, Manmadha Banam is a decent comedy."
 Y. Sunita Chowdary from The Hindu said "Manmadha Banam does have a plot but the character development, narration and the pace makes it a very restless and a tedious watch." and was critical about the dubbing.
 She finally concluded by stating that "The film could have drawn a little wider audience than the filmmakers intended, if the length would have been a half an hour shorter."